Technology and International Security Minor

 - Students will gain experience in applied research of interest to governments and businesses among others, building expertise in qualitative data analysis software (ATLAS.ti); basic innovation skills (mapping, cyber simulations, misinformation identification prototypes, big data analytics interfaces, table-top exercises, etc.); and policy papers for distribution to specific international security and policy institutions.

-This program is administered by QUAL in partnership with The Henry M. Jackson school of International Studies, and the Space Law, Data, and Policy (SLDP) Institute at the School of Law at the University of Washington.
+This undergraduate minor is administered by QUAL in partnership with The Henry M. Jackson school of International Studies, and the Space Law, Data, and Policy (SLDP) Institute at the School of Law at the University of Washington.
 Please contact QUAL@uw.edu if you have any questions.

 Students interested in pursuing this option are required to complete a minimum of 25 credits as indicated below.
 For executive programs and certificates, please see the website of SLDP [forthcoming].